Stookey Was A Spartan

 Her favorite Stookey composition is "Wedding Song (There Is Love)" which he wrote in 1969 and first performed at the wedding of Peter Yarrow.
 Coincidentally, both Mary's and Noel's marriages produced three children and both have lasted over 50 years.
 Mary says her children know that she once dated a famous musician but they never mention it.
 She also has several grandchildren, the eldest of which is now 28-years-old, ten years older than Mary was when she dated Stookey at MSU.

-Mary currently lives in Owosso and says that she doubts that Noel Stookey even remembers her, but I doubt that.
+Mary currently lives in Owosso and says that she doubts that Noel Stookey even remembers her, but I don't believe that's true.
 Walking along the Red Cedar on a warm spring evening, hand-in-hand with your first Spartan sweetheart...I think Noel Paul Stookey remembers; I think he remembers it all very well.

 Watch a 1966 television performance by Peter, Paul and Mary of "Early Morning Rain" with Noel Paul Stookey singing lead. https://www.youtube.com/watch?v=0OCnHNk2Hac